SchlossLab/opf/slides/index.md

 ## OPFs

-Operational protein families are clusters of similar proteins at the sequence level
+Operational protein families are clusters of similar proteins at the aa sequence level

+Creating OPFs is a database free method of grouping sequences

 --- .class #id